 - Optional fortune teller reading

 This four-hour tour begins with a trip to a night market and then goes onwards to the Shwedagon Pagoda.
 After viewing the Pagoda with an English-speaking guide, the tour concludes at a local rooftop bar.
 Return transfers to your hotel are included unless you prefer to stay later at the bar.

-Travellers wanting to venture out at night in Yangon and see how Burmese people spend their evenings when they are not at home.
+- Travelers wanting to venture out at night in Yangon and see how Burmese people spend their evenings when they are not at home.

-Travellers with limited time wanting to see as much of Myanmar’s nighttime activities as possible
+- Travelers with limited time wanting to see as much of Myanmar’s nighttime activities as possible

 - Private air-conditioned vehicle